 Incentives for Applying to host a La Idea Incubator Soft Landings cohort

 Each participating La Idea Incubator Soft Landings recipient will receive up to $15,000 in funding to cover costs associated with hosting the Central American entrepreneurs.

 Interested in being a host Soft Landing site for the La Idea Incubator Program?

 To learn more about eligibility and other expectations:

 Additionally, La Idea Incubator Soft Landings recipients will have the exclusive opportunity to build relationships with high-potential Soft Landing clients – Founders/CEOs from throughout Latin America seeking to expand their business into the United States.
-These entrepreneurs, selected from a highly competitive vetting process hosted by key leadership from the Small Business Network of the Americas grant program, will ensure high quality participants are selected to participate in the La Idea Soft Landings cohorts.
+These entrepreneurs, selected from a highly competitive vetting process, will ensure high quality participants are selected to participate in the La Idea Soft Landings cohorts.
 Selected participant entrepreneurs from Central America will be vetted on their product’s or service’s commercial viability, demonstrated tangible assets (IP, inventory, equipment, etc.), market opportunities for their products/services in US markets, strong management team, etc.